FullstackAcademy/eslint-config-fullstack/README.md

 ### Note on Parsing

 This config now uses `babel-eslint` as the parser by default.
 This enables linting some relatively modern code which ESLint's default parser does not handle, and was necessary for this project to lint itself.
-You do not need to install `babel-eslint` manually as it is a dependency of this config.
+You still need to globally install `babel-eslint` manually as it is a peer dependency of this config.

 ## Extending